 In Georgia, child molestation charges are felony offenses.
 For a child molestation conviction, the person may receive the following penalties:

-- First Offense: Prison sentence of five to twenty years in prison and mandatory counseling from the Department of Corrections
+- First Offense: Sentence of five to twenty years in prison and mandatory counseling from the Department of Corrections

-- Second and subsequent offenses: Prison sentence of ten and thirty years
+- Second and subsequent offenses: Prison sentence of ten to thirty years

 A crime involving sexual contact is charged as a misdemeanor if the accused is 18 years old or younger and the victim is between 14 and 16 years old.
 Plus, the victim must be no more than four years younger than the accused.
 A juvenile defense attorney is a necessary addition to your legal defense team if the defendant is a minor.

 What are Child Sexual Abuse Charges?